Our Community Partners

 • Peer - Peer support sessions.

-With a focus on self-care, mental health, and community resiliency, this program aims to equip participants with the skills to cope with COVID-related stressors and to help others within their communities cope with COVID-related challenges.
+Participants will gain the skills to cope with COVID-related stressors and to help others within their communities cope with COVID-related challenges.

 For more information and to find out how you can participate, contact us.